-Probe finds mom set son afire in blaze that killed both
+Investigators: Mother son afire in blaze that killed both

-LAS VEGAS (AP) - Police and arson investigators say they found evidence that a 47-year-old Las Vegas woman who waged a court custody battle for her 6-year-old son set the boy afire earlier this month, igniting a house fire that killed them both.
+LAS VEGAS (AP) - A Las Vegas woman who waged a court custody battle for her 6-year-old son set the boy afire earlier this month, igniting a house fire that killed them both, police and arson investigators found.

-Las Vegas police homicide Lt.
-Ray Spencer told the Las Vegas Review-Journal that gasoline was detected on Gavin Palmer’s clothing, and the deaths of the boy and his mother, Renai Palmer, were investigated as a murder-suicide.
+Gasoline was detected on first-grader Gavin Palmer’s clothing, and the deaths of the boy and his mother, Renai Palmer, were investigated as a rare arson murder-suicide, Las Vegas police homicide Lt.
+Ray Spencer told the Las Vegas Review-Journal for a Wednesday report.

+The Clark County coroner’s office said Thursday the cause and manner of the two deaths remained under investigation.

-Firefighters arriving at the fire on Oct.
-8 reported finding the mother and her first-grade son unconscious in a burning bedroom.
+Firefighters arriving shortly after 8 a.m. on Oct.
+8 reported finding the 47-year-old mother and her first-grade son unconscious in a burning bedroom in the house several miles west of the Las Vegas Strip.

-The boy’s father, Sean Murray, told the Review-Journal that he and Renai Murray ended their relationship when Gavin was 1 and shared custody of the boy.
+The boy’s father, Sean Murray, told the Review-Journal that he and the woman ended their relationship when Gavin was 1 and shared custody of the boy.

+“I’m glad that I know what really happened, but it doesn’t make it right,” Murray told the newspaper on Wednesday.
+“It breaks my heart.”

+Renai Palmer’s brother, Levon Zeron, was in the home when the fire started.
+He told the Review-Journal during a candlelight vigil days after the deaths that he tried to fight flames but was overcome by smoke.
+Police said investigators don’t believe Zeron had any involvement with the fire.

 Information from: Las Vegas Review-Journal, http://www.lvrj.com